w3c/verifiable-credentials/Meetings/Minutes/index.md

 <ul>
 {% for item in year.items reversed %}
-  {% if item.url contains "vcwg-topic" %}
+  {% if item.url contains "vcwg-special" %}
       <li><a href="{{ site.baseurl }}{{ item.url }}">{{ item.title }}</a></li>
   {% endif %}
 {% endfor %}